How to Hide Duplicates in Excel (4 Methods)

 Read More: Excel Remove Duplicates Not Working

-You can use any formula in Conditional Formatting to format any cell or cell range.
-Here, I will apply a formula to hide duplicates in the dataset.
+You can utilize any formula in Conditional Formatting to format cells or cell ranges.
+In this method, we’ll apply a formula to hide duplicates in the dataset.

-To begin with, select the cell range where you want to apply the formula to format the cell.
+• Select the cell range where you want to apply the formula for formatting.
+For example, choose the cell range B4:F13.

 Hide Duplicates Using Condition in Excel